-Each Endeavour Campus has a dedicated Access and Equity officer who can sit down and have a talk with you to discuss your personal study needs and put in place a reasonable adjustment plan to support you during your studies with us.
+All Student Service Advisers are trained Access and Equity Officers who can sit down and have a talk with you to discuss your personal study needs and put in place a reasonable adjustment plan to support you during your studies with us.
 For information on the inherent course requirements for each qualification please contact your local Access and Equity officer by requesting assistance via the Student Portal.

 You can defer your course for a period of 12 months.
 Deferment is actioned at the end of a teaching period before enrolling into any further subjects.
-If you are enrolled into subjects and decide to defer your course for 6-12 months, you will first need to withdraw from your subjects via completion of an Add Drop Swap form.
 Cancellation fees are payable depending on the time of withdrawal.
 Deferment can then occur after completing a Variation of Course Form.
 For more information please view the Deferral and Withdrawal Policy - Higher Education.